i40-Tools/SemCPS/README.md

 # Alligator: A Deductive Approach for the Integration of Industry 4.0 Standards

-This project contains the rules to integrate two AML files using a cannonical model and rules written in ProLog - **Rules4AMLIntegrator**.
+This project contains the rules to integrate heterogeneious AML files using rules written in ProLog and Porbabilistic Soft logic.
+## What is Proglog ?
+Please read it here : https://en.wikipedia.org/wiki/Prolog

+## What is Porbabilistic Soft logic ?
+Please read it here : http://psl.linqs.org/

 ## Dependencies
 This tool depends on the following software